Welcome to Bats of the Pacific Northwest—What’s Up with Bats Blog!

 Bats are some of the world’s most misunderstood mammals.
 Despite the direct benefits bats bring to society (by pollinating plants, dispersing seeds, and controlling pest populations) bats are often villainized in myths.
 “We have a serious problem because of gross exaggeration of fear of bats…people will not protect what they fear.’

-This is the reason we (Stream team) do education on bats and other misunderstood species.
+This is one of the the reasons we (Stream Team) do education on bats and other misunderstood species.

 The Phenomenal Bat Traits You Never Knew